Mental Health and Travel

 - If you feel your mental health is deteriorating, seek help/advice early, either from your travelling companions, family/friends, local mental health services or consulate.

-- The International Association for Medical Assistance to Travellers (IAMAT) produce guidance leaflets for travellers with various mental health issues which can be downloaded free from the IAMAT website.
+- The International Association for Medical Assistance to Travellers (IAMAT) produce guidance leaflets for travellers with various mental health issues which can be accessed from the IAMAT website.

-- The Foreign and Commonwealth Office produce a leaflet detailing the assistance they can offer those with a mental health problem during travel.
-The leaflet can be downloaded free.
+- The Foreign, Commonwealth and Development Office (FCDO) produce a leaflet detailing the assistance they can offer those with a mental health problem during travel which can be accessed from the FCDO website.